bradleyjdixon/hugo-academic/content/publication/give-me-the-seth-rogen-laugh-this-is-the-end-and-parafictional-persona/index.md

 abstract: >-
   This paper applies the theory of parafictional persona to *This

-  Is the End*, positioning its ensemble cast as a key example of an increasingly

-  common occurrence: actors and performers playing themselves in fictional media.
+  Is the End* (2012), positioning its ensemble cast as a key example of an increasingly common occurrence: actors and performers playing themselves in fictional media.
 draft: false
 featured: true
 tags: